aiven/terraform-provider-aiven/docs/resources/connection_pool.md

 * `pool_name` - (Required) is the name of the pool.

+* `username` - (Required) is the name of the service user used to connect to the database.
+This should be defined using reference as shown above to set up dependencies correctly.

-* `pool_size` - (Required) is the number of connections the pool may create towards the backend server.
+* `pool_size` - (Optional) is the number of connections the pool may create towards the backend server.
 This does not affect the number of incoming connections, which is always a much larger number.
+The default value for this is 10.

 * `pool_mode` - (Optional) is the mode the pool operates in (session, transaction, statement).

-* `username` - (Optional) is the name of the service user used to connect to the database.
-This should be defined using reference as shown above to set up dependencies correctly.
+The default value for this is `transaction`.

 ## Attribute Reference